Entrain

 tradition

 Entrain extends a long compositional lineage.
-From the intricate polyphony of medieval organum, through Arvo Pärt's tintinnabuli and Steve Reich's phase processes, through the drone and deep listening traditions — composers have built music whose purpose is not entertainment but the shaping of a listener's perception and state of consciousness, often in sacred contexts.
-These traditions understood intuitively what neuroscience now formalizes: that certain structural relationships in sound produce specific effects in consciousness.
-Entrain continues in that tradition, with tools and knowledge that weren't availalbe to its predecessors.
+From the intricate polyphony of medieval organum, through Arvo Pärt's tintinnabuli and Steve Reich's phase processes, composers have built music whose purpose is not entertainment but the shaping of a listener's perception and state of consciousness, often in sacred contexts.
+With La Monte Young's sustained drone environments and Pauline Oliveros's practice of deep listening, that purpose moved off the concert stage and into inhabited time and space — sonic environments to be entered and dwelt within, listening as a practice rather than an event.
+This is the form Entrain takes.

-Something in the body recognizes this, before the mind does.
+The body recognizes these patterns, before the mind does.

 Attunement